 Early History of the Bleathwhyte family

 This web page shows only a small excerpt of our Bleathwhyte research.
-Another 251 words (18 lines of text) covering the years 1185, 1185, 1744, 1750, 1746, 1791, 1820, 1825, 1711, 1684, 1750, 1588, 1673, 1660, 1633 and 1633 are included under the topic Early Bleathwhyte History in all our PDF Extended History products and printed products wherever possible.
+Another 205 words (15 lines of text) covering the years 1185, 1185, 1744, 1750, 1746, 1791, 1820, 1825, 1711, 1684, 1750, 1588, 1673, 1660, 1633 and 1633 are included under the topic Early Bleathwhyte History in all our PDF Extended History products and printed products wherever possible.

 Bleathwhyte Spelling Variations

 Scribes in Medieval Scotland spelled names by sound rather than any set of rules, so an enormous number of spelling variations exist in names of that era.
 Bleathwhyte has been spelled Brathwaite, Brathwait, Braithwaite, Braithwait and many more.

 Early Notables of the Bleathwhyte family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Bleathwhyte Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Bleathwhyte Notables in all our PDF Extended History products and printed products wherever possible.